James V. Allred

 James Burr V. Allred (Note: Like the "S" in Harry S. Truman's name, the "V" was Allred's entire middle name, not an abbreviation for a longer name.
 The Texas State Historical Association and its Handbook of Texas does not put a dot after the "V" in his name for this reason, although most sources do (including sources published during his lifetime), and the Chicago Manual of Style recommends to include the dot after such single-letter names for the sake of consistency.)
-(March 29, 1899 – September 24, 1959) was the 33rd governor of Texas.
+(March 29, 1899 – September 24, 1959) was the 33rd governor of Texas from 1935 to 1939.
 He later served, twice, as a United States district judge of the United States District Court for the Southern District of Texas.

-Education and career
+Early life

 Born on March 29, 1899, in Bowie, Texas, the son of Renne Allred Sr. and Mary Magdalene (Henson), Allred graduated from Bowie High School in 1917.
 He enrolled at Rice Institute (now Rice University) but withdrew for financial reasons.
 He then served with the United States Immigration Service.
-He served in the United States Navy from 1918 to 1919.
-He received a Bachelor of Laws in 1921 from Cumberland School of Law (then part of Cumberland University, now part of Samford University).
-He was in private practice in Wichita Falls, Texas from 1921 to 1923 and from 1926 to 1931.
-He was district attorney in Wichita Falls from 1923 to 1926.
-He was Attorney General of Texas from 1931 to 1935.
-He was Governor of Texas from 1935 to 1939.
+Allred served in the United States Navy from 1918 to 1919.
+In 1921, he received a Bachelor of Laws from Cumberland School of Law (then part of Cumberland University, now part of Samford University).

+Career

+Law

+Allred began a private law practice in Wichita Falls, Texas, in 1921.
+From 1923 to 1926, he served as district attorney in the city.
+He returned to private practice in 1926 before becoming Attorney General of Texas in 1931.

+Governor of Texas

+Allred was elected Governor of Texas in the 1934 gubernatorial election and served until 1939.
 He was an ardent Democrat and supporter of the New Deal policies of President Franklin D. Roosevelt.

-First district court term
+District court

 Allred received a recess appointment to the United States District Court for the Southern District of Texas on July 11, 1938, but he declined the appointment.

-He was nominated by President Franklin D. Roosevelt on January 5, 1939, to the United States District Court for the Southern District of Texas, to a new seat authorized by 52 Stat.
+On January 5, 1939, President Franklin D. Roosevelt nominated Allred to the United States District Court for the Southern District of Texas, to a new seat authorized by 52 Stat.
 584. He was confirmed by the United States Senate on February 16, 1939, and received his commission on February 23, 1939.
 His service ended on May 15, 1942, due to his resignation.

-Senate run and intervening service

 Allred was an unsuccessful candidate for the United States Senate from Texas in 1942.
 He then returned to private practice in Houston, Texas, from 1943 to 1949.

-Second district court term

 Allred was nominated by President Harry S. Truman on September 23, 1949, to the United States District Court for the Southern District of Texas, to a new seat authorized by 63 Stat.
 493. He was confirmed by the United States Senate on October 12, 1949, and received his commission on October 13, 1949.
-His service ended with his death on September 24, 1959, in Corpus Christi, Texas.